Ellusu/map-in-each-post/plugin/readme.txt

 = Usage =

-To use this plugin, simply add the following shortcode to your post:
+To use this plugin, simply add the following shortcode to your post to display a map with multiple points:

 `[mapInEachPost]`

-Or by choosing the center point and zoom:
+Or by specifying the center point and zoom:

 `[mapInEachPost zoom="3" lat="45.4399961" lon="10.9719328"]`

 Then, use the form that appears in the post editor to input the latitude and longitude coordinates for the points you want to add to the map.

 This will generate a map with points in New York City and Los Angeles.

+---

+To display a single point on the map, use the following shortcode:

+`[mapInEachPostPoint lat="39.8736" lon="8.7479" zoom="12" title="Point in Sardinia"]`

+- `lat`: Latitude of the point (required)
+- `lon`: Longitude of the point (required)
+- `zoom`: Zoom level for the map (optional, default: 8)
+- `title`: Title of the point (optional, default: empty)
+- `link`: A URL to associate with the point (optional)
+- `description`: A description for the point (optional)

+For example, to display a point with additional information:

+`[mapInEachPostPoint lat="39.8736" lon="8.7479" zoom="12" title="Point in Sardinia" link="https://example.com" description="Description of the Point in Sardinia"]`

+This will generate a map centered on the given latitude and longitude, with the point titled "Point in Sardinia" and a link to "https://example.com".

 == Installation ==